PA Consulting Group: 2015–present

 In 2015, The Carlyle Group bought a majority stake in the company, giving it a value of US$1 billion.

-In October 2017, PA relocated its global corporate headquarters.
+In October 2017, PA relocated its London global corporate headquarters to London Victoria District.

 In April 2018, PA's chairman, Marcus Agius, announced he would step down and assume the role of deputy chairman, with John Alexander replacing him.
 Alexander made the move from environmental and sustainability consultancy ERM, where he took the company through two rounds of private equity funding.
 In December 2018, PA announced it was appointing a new head of its Americas business, Ken Toombs.
 The group announced Ken Toombs as CEO in October 2020, following on from Alan Middleton who stepped down after 13 years as CEO of the consultancy.

-In November 2020, PA’s board announced its recommendation to accept a proposal by Jacobs Solutions to acquire a 65% stake in PA.
+In November 2020, PA’s board announced its recommendation to accept a proposal by Jacobs Solutions to acquire a 65% stake in PA, with the Carlyle Group exiting from their ownership.
 Following a vote by PA shareholders and UK Court approval, the deal was finalised on 2 March 2021, valuing PA at £1.825 billion.

-In 2021, John Cala joined PA's business in the Americas.

-In 2022, PA appointed a new chief financial officer and chief information officer, and created new roles for a chief research officer, head of alliances, platforms and products, and head of markets.

-Chartered Accountant Will Lambe joined as CFO, moving from KPMG, while Kelly Olsen joined as CIO.

-Charlene Li, co-author of Groundswell and founder of Altimeter, became chief research officer.
-Rina Ladva joined the firm as head of alliances, platforms and products, making the move from Microsoft.
-And Tracey Countryman took on the role of Head of Markets, joining PA from Accenture.

 In 2023, Christian Norris was named as CEO.

+In March 2026, majority owner Jacobs Solutions acquired all outstanding employee shares for the firm.

+In June 2026, the company issued a press release announcing the appointment of Jiten Kachhela as its new president, and that CEO Christian Norris was leaving the company.

+Controversy

+In 2008, PA Consulting staff lost a memory stick containing thousands of prisoners' details, leading the Home Office to terminate the relevant contract and place their other contracts under review.

+In 2014, UK Trade & Investment, a UK government body, entered into a three-year contract with PA Consulting for the provision of trade and investment specialists.
+An audit found PA “consistently made incorrect and misleading representations” and the head of the National Audit Office said, “both UKTI and PA have fallen well below the standards expected in managing public money”.

+A subsequent House of Commons Public Accounts Committee report concluded, "We are not convinced that PA accepts the seriousness of its misrepresentations to UKTI or its failure to honour its duty of care to UKTI and the taxpayer."

+In 2022, the Post Office Horizon IT Inquiry questioned a former director of PA Consulting about the firm's advisory role in the decision to proceed with the project in 1999 despite known faults.

+In 2023, PA Consulting threatened legal action against the news publication Schools Week to prevent disclosure of the day rates paid to PA Consulting staff on a government contract to test proposed reforms of Special Needs provision in schools.

+In 2025, PA was awarded a £200,000 contract by the University of Edinburgh to cut costs in the College of Arts, Humanities and Social Sciences.
+On their recommendation, 90 degree programmes were closed in 2026 despite academic staff and their trade union protesting at the academic consequences and lost fee income at negligible marginal cost.